kohlmu-pivotal/spring-data-geode-examples/server-config-examples/wan/README.md

 In this example two [Pivotal GemFire](https://pivotal.io/pivotal-gemfire) / [Apache Geode](http://geode.apache.org/) servers are deploy.
 One server populates itself with data and the other server gets populated with that data via WAN replication.

-This example is a little different from the terrs because there are two servers instead of one.
+This example is a little different from the others because there are two servers instead of one.
 The two servers will be referred to as siteA and siteB.
 The test will connect to siteB to validate that entries are replicated to it.

 To run the example simply run the tests located under wan/src/test in your IDE.